appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 </dd>

-##### Authorization URL
+### Authorization URL

 <dd>
-    The _Authorization URL_ refers to the endpoint on the authentication server used to request authentication for the client application that is requesting authorization on behalf of the user.
+    The _Authorization URL_ parameter is only available for Authorization code grant type, and refers to the endpoint on the authentication server used to request authentication for the client application that is requesting authorization on behalf of the user.
 Appsmith uses this URL to redirect the user to start the authentication process.
 The user is prompted to log in and grant permissions to Appsmith.
 After successful authentication and authorization, the authorization server redirects the user back to Appsmith with an authorization code.
 </dd>

-##### Redirect URL
+### Redirect URL

 <dd>
-The _Redirect URL_ is the URL configured within the OAuth server.
-It acts as the endpoint to which the OAuth server redirects Appsmith after the user authenticates and authorizes Appsmith.
+The _Redirect URL_ parameter is only available for Authorization code grant type.
+Use the **Copy** button next to the parameter to copy and configure it on the OAuth provider.
+It acts as the endpoint to which the OAuth server redirects the flow after the user authenticates and authorizes Appsmith.
 While redirecting, the OAuth server includes an authorization code for further interaction between Appsmith and the OAuth server.
-Use the **Copy** button next to the parameter to copy and configure it on the OAuth provider.
 </dd>

-##### Custom Authentication Parameters
+### Custom Authentication Parameters

 <dd>
-_Custom Authentication Parameters_ allow users to tailor the OAuth 2.0 authentication flow to their specific needs or preferences.
+_Custom Authentication Parameters_ setting is available only for Authorization code grant type.
+It allows users to tailor the OAuth 2.0 authorizatoin code flow to their specific needs or preferences.
 These parameters provide more control over the authentication process and enable the implementation of custom logic or processing at the OAuth provider level.
 If configured, users can leverage these parameters to customize authentication interactions and behaviors.
 For example, in Google OAuth 2.0, you can configure the `prompt` parameter and use it to force users to select an account or provide consent.
 Similarly, in Dropbox OAuth 2.0, you can configure the `token_access_type` parameter to specify whether the access token has a short-lived or long-lived duration, thereby affecting the token's validity period.
 </dd>

-#####  Authorization expires in (seconds)
+###  Authorization expires in (seconds)

 <dd>
 Appsmith uses refresh tokens to generate new access tokens whenever the existing ones expire.
 At times, the OAuth provider doesn't specify the expiry duration (`expires_in` or `expires_at`) for access tokens.
 In such cases, use the _Authorization expires in (seconds)_ parameter that specifies the expiry time for the access token.
+This parameter is available only for Authorization code grant type.
 When set this parameter uses the duration to invalidate the access token, and Appsmith uses it to determine when to refresh the access token.
 For example, Salesforce doesn't provide an expiry for the access token.
 You can configure this parameter, so that Appsmith can determine and refresh the access token after expiry.
 </dd>

-#####  Audience
+###  Audience

 <dd>
 The _Audience_ parameter expects a URL and specifies the intended audience for the OAuth access token.
 Appsmith uses this parameter to recognize the designated resource server or API endpoint that can accept access tokens and access protected resources.
 This restriction adds an extra layer of security to OAuth 2.0 authorization by ensuring that the access token is only accepted by the intended audience, thereby preventing unauthorized access to resources.